Madeleine Boschan: Claiming space, without ever taking space away from space

 Archive: Madeleine Boschan, 2024

-Madeleine Boschan (*1979, lives and works in Berlin) studied at the Braunschweig University of Fine Arts and the École Supérieure d'Art et Design du Havre.
-Her works have been presented in numerous solo and group exhibitions both nationally and internationally, including at the Kunstmuseum Wolfsburg, the Mercedes-Benz Museum, Stuttgart, the Kunsthalle Erfurt, the Neue Galerie Gladbeck, the Galerie Bernd Kugler, Innsbruck, the Stedelijk Museum, Ypres, the Weserburg - Museum für Moderne Kunst and the Kunstverein Friedrichshafen.
+Madeleine Boschan (*1979, lives and works in Berlin) studied at the Hochschule für Bildende Künste Braunschweig and the École Supérieure d'Art et Design du Havre.
+Her work has been shown nationally and internationally in numerous solo and group exhibitions, including at Kunstmuseum Wolfsburg, Mercedes-Benz Museum, Stuttgart, Kunsthalle Erfurt, Neue Galerie Gladbeck, Galerie Bernd Kugler, Innsbruck, Stedelijk Museum, Ypres, Weserburg - Museum für Moderne Kunst, Bremen, and Kunstverein Friedrichshafen.
+She is represented by the Bernd Kugler Gallery, Innsbruck and the Hezi Cohen Gallery, Tel Aviv.

 Scroll up Scroll up